iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-buildIApp.md

 ## 💾 Installation (win / mac / linux)

-First, you need to install the `iapp-cli` package.
+First, you need to install the `iapp` package.
 Open your terminal and run:

 ```sh
 npm i -g @iexec/iapp-maker